bentwheel/lgbtq-retirement-meps-analysis/README.md

 it is useful for our purposes that the baseline and comparison cohorts within this visualization consist exclusively of married individuals.
-Nonetheless, it does appear that the uninsured rate for individuals in the 18 - 64 age band in same-gender marriages is nearly half of the uninsured rate for individuals in the 18 - 64 age band not in same-gender marriages.
+Nonetheless, it does appear that the uninsured rate for individuals in the 18 - 64 age band in same-gender marriages is only slightly more than half of the uninsured rate for individuals in the 18 - 64 age band not in same-gender marriages.
 Due to the non-overlapping confidence intervals for these estimates, this could be a statistic of interest but also could be confounded by other factors, such as race and ethnicity, which we will investigate subsequently.

-The MEPS data for the period of 2014 - 2019 does not appear to contain even one sample respondent who is age 65 and up, in a same-gender marriage, and uninsured.
+The MEPS data for the period of 2014 - 2019 does not appear to contain even one sample respondent who is 65 or older and in a same-gender marriage, and uninsured.
 Therefore, an estimate of the uninsured rate for the cohort of individuals over 65 in a same-gender marriage cannot be determined from this data.
+For individuals over 65 not in same-gender marriages, the estimate of the uninsured rate is centered at 0.19% (with a 95% CI of 0.04% - 0.11%).

 Estimates of coverage type distributions for all cohorts are consistent with findings from a [2019 statistical